dropps-io/leequid-contracts/audit_scoping.md

 ### Pool

-The [Pool](./contracts/pool/Pool.sol) contract is used to manage the staking pool.
+The [Pool](./contracts/pool/Pool.sol) contract is used to receive LYX from stakers and manage the staking pool.
+An activation period can be set to avoid having a rewards dilution being too high (when new entrants).
+This contract receiving the stakes, it is this contract that register the validators to the Beacon Deposit Contract.

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20